-- 19.1 All Relevant Contracts shall be in writing, and in a format approved by the Biborough Director of Law. - 19.2 All Relevant Contracts, irrespective of value, shall clearly specify: - the works, goods, materials or services to be carried out, furnished or provided (description and quality) - the price or rates to be paid, together with a statement of any discounts or other deductions (amount and timing) which apply, and - the time, or times, within which the contract is to be performed - all other contractual terms, which will be based upon: - § the Council's standard terms & conditions (for quotations); or - standard terms and conditions issued by a relevant professional body (e.g. JCT or NEC in relation to construction related works); or - S bespoke terms & conditions drafted by the Bi-borough Director of Law. - 19.3 In addition, every Relevant Contract of purchase over £50,000 must also as a minimum state clearly: - that the contractor may not assign or sub-contract without prior written consent of a Chief Officer (and where it is a "sub-contract", written consent of a contract administrator) - any insurance requirements - health and safety requirements - ombudsman requirements - Freedom of Information Act obligations - Civil Contingencies Act 2004 requirements - data protection requirements, if relevant - that charter standards are to be met, if relevant - equalities and other diversity related requirements - (where agents are used to let contracts) that agents must comply with the Council's CSOs relating to contracts - a right of access to relevant documentation and records of the contractor for monitoring and audit purposes, if relevant. - 19.4 The formal advice of the Director for Procurement & I.T.
-Strategy must be sought for the following contracts: - where market testing of Council services is being considered - where the Total Value exceeds £100,000 (except for construction related contracts, in which case such advice should be sought only where the Total Value exceeds £1,000,000) - those involving leasing arrangements - those which are complex or considered high risk in any other way - 19.5 Where it is proposed to use a supplier's own terms, the agreement of the Biborough Director of Law must be sought in relation to any terms and conditions which differ from the Council's standard terms.
+- 19.1 All Relevant Contracts shall be in writing, and in a format approved by the Director of Law. - 19.2 All Relevant Contracts, irrespective of value, shall clearly specify:

+- the works, goods, materials or services to be carried out, furnished or provided (description and quality) - the price or rates to be paid, together with a statement of any discounts or other deductions (amount and timing) which apply, and - the time, or times, within which the contract is to be performed - all other contractual terms, which will be based upon: - the Council's standard terms & conditions (for quotations); or - standard terms and conditions issued by a relevant professional body (e.g. JCT or NEC in relation to construction related works); or - bespoke terms & conditions drafted by the Director of Law. - 19.3 In addition, every Relevant Contract of purchase over £50,000 must also as a minimum state clearly: - that the contractor may not assign or sub-contract without prior written consent of a Chief Officer (and where it is a "sub-contract", written consent of a contract administrator) - any insurance requirements - health and safety requirements - ombudsman requirements - Freedom of Information Act obligations - Civil Contingencies Act 2004 requirements - data protection requirements, if relevant - that charter standards are to be met, if relevant - equalities and other diversity related requirements - (where agents are used to let contracts) that agents must comply with the Council's CSOs relating to contracts - a right of access to relevant documentation and records of the contractor for monitoring and audit purposes, if relevant. - 19.4 Where it is proposed to use a supplier's own terms, the agreement of the Director of Law must be sought in relation to any terms and conditions which differ from the Council's standard terms.

-19.6 Contract formalities
+19.5 Contract formalities